-Questions - All 47.
-Should the membership number of a member of a recognised dog breeding association be used as their Government dog owner number? ☑ Yes □ No □ Unsure Please provide reasons for your response: Transparency, efficiency and consistency.
-I'm already required to advertise my Dogs West membership number when advertising so it makes sense to have just one number.
-48. What do you perceive to be the benefits of members of breeding associations using their membership number as their dog owner number? ☑ Creates consistency ☑ Ensures a dog breeder is easily identifiable in both the association's register and the Government's register ☑ Avoids confusion on what number members should quote in advertisements for the sale of dogs □ Other - please specify:
+47. Should the membership number of a member of a recognised dog breeding association be used as their Government dog owner number?

+Questions - All

+Yes No Unsure

+Please provide reasons for your response:

+Ensures a dog breeder is easily identifiable in both the association' register and the Government's register Avoids confusion on what number members should quote i advertisements for the sale of dogs Other - please specify: